Icinga/icinga2/doc/8-differences-between-icinga-1x-and-2.md

 and enabled on-demand.
 The Icinga 1.x Livestatus addon is implemented as Icinga 2 LivestatusListener.
-Icinga 1.x broker modules used for check distributions are replaced by the Icinga 2 cluster and distributed capabilities using the same protocol and security mechanisms as the Icinga 2 instance itsself.
+Icinga 1.x broker modules used for check distributions are replaced by the Icinga 2 cluster and distributed capabilities using the same protocol and security mechanisms as the Icinga 2 instance itself.

 Each feature can be created multiple times, i.e. having 3 IDO Mysql databases, 5 Performance Data Writers and 2 Livestatus Listeners (one listening on tcp, and one on unix sockets).